-This is a *real* admission essay student Kay Teekell submitted with her application to Southwestern University.
+This is a *real* creative writing essay supplement that student Kay Teekell submitted with her application to Southwestern University.
 Check it out!

 Prompt: You've got a ticket in your hand—Where will you go?
 What will you do?
 What will happen when you get there?

 The parchment flaps dangerously in the wind as I clutch it tightly to my chest, and tendrils of my hair whip back and forth blindly as I bend low over Landroval’s back, huddling close to him to escape the grasping gusts.
 As my fingers twine through the Great Eagle’s feathers, I go over the paper in my mind, searching for anything I might have missed.

 Landroval, in the name of your brother, Gwaihir, I bid you transport this scribe to the forest of Fangorn and ensure her safe passage.
 I regret the necessity of imposing on you in this abrupt manner, but I thank you for your patience and loyalty to our cause.
 Fly swiftly. — Gandalf the White

 The old wizard had come upon me in my small village off the coast of Gondor, and we had talked deeply of the recent events concerning Mordor and the destruction of the Ring.
 As the day had passed, our talk turned to the present, of things yet to be done, and before I’d known it, I’d agreed to go to Fangorn to record the lore of the Ents as well as their attack on Isengard.
 Why Gandalf chose me I had no idea, but I immediately packed my parchments and inks and awaited him to inform me of how I was to arrive at the isolated forest.
 Little had I known that I was to be left with a letter, something of a ticket I suppose, which explained to a rather irritable Great Eagle that he was to carry me.